arcana-lab/noelleGym/README.md

 Results need to be generated in an equivalent platform as the one described in the NOELLE paper.
 Turbo boost and hypter-threading needs to be disabled (they only impact the execution times).
-Finally, because of HELIX and DSWP are sensitive to either latency or bandwidth between cores, it is important to keep all threads running on the same NUMA zone.
+Furthermore, because of HELIX and DSWP are sensitive to either latency or bandwidth between cores, it is important to keep all threads running on the same NUMA zone.
+Also, all the experiments need to be contained within the same CPU socket.
+Finally, the Intel-based multicore needs to have at least 8 physical cores in the same CPU where the experiments run.

 #### MINIMAL
 This set of experiments and results are about all benchmarks included in the submitted version of the paper with the only exception of five SPEC CPU2017 benchmarks (omnetpp_r, perlbench_r, x264_r, blender_r, parest_r).